Soumili-Saha/BreastCancerAI/README.md

 # 🧠 Breast Cancer Detection AI

-Welcome to **BreastCancerAI**, a machine learning-powered tool designed to assist in early detection of breast cancer from medical images.
+Welcome to **BreastCancerAI**, a machine learning-powered tool designed to assist in the early detection of breast cancer from medical images.
 This project leverages deep learning to classify breast images as **Benign** or **Malignant**, helping support healthcare professionals and awareness efforts.

 ## 🔬 About the Project